How to Choose Your Wedding Photographer – Getting the Best Photography to Suit Your Needs

 - Preliminary emails/phone calls and meetings – answering couples’ many questions.
 See my Wedding Photography FAQs Page, where I answer many of these.

-- Close liaison with the couple and prompt responses to their queries right up to the day with another meeting if necessary.
+- Close liaison with the couple and prompt responses to their queries up to the day, with another meeting if necessary.

-- Editing all photo files – usually takes up to a week (I take 15000-2000 on a wedding day, and sorting and editing the very best takes time).
+- Editing all photo files – usually takes up to a week (I take 1500-2000 on a full-day wedding – sorting and editing the very best takes time).

-- Design of photo album (if applicable) – another few days plus the time it takes for other drafts.
+- Design of photo album (if applicable) – another couple of days, plus the time it takes for your approval and requested changes.

 - Supply of all media – (files, album printing and delivery).